-The USDOT also awarded \$1.57 million to Caltrans in partnership with the Western Transportation Institute for the Coordinated Speed Management in Work Zones project.
-This project is designed to provide highway patrol officers with information on excessive vehicle speed and a picture of the license plate.
-Nearby workers can be provided with vibrating pagers to alert them when a vehicle is speeding (PATH 2010).
+USDOT also awarded \$1.57 million to Caltrans in partnership with the Western Transportation Institute for the Coordinated Speed Management in Work Zones project.
+This project was designed to provide highway patrol officers with information on excessive vehicle speed and a picture of the license plate.
+Using the system developed by the project, nearby workers can be provided with vibrating pagers to alert them when a vehicle is speeding.61 The project began in 2010 and was completed in October 2013.62